sunilmut/NumPPy/README.md

 ```

 **Note**
-> Only works with xls files for input for now.
+Only works with xls files for input for now.<br/>
-> Close the output file prior to running.
+Close the output file prior to running.